Aliases for DEPDC5 Gene

 GeneCards Summary for DEPDC5 Gene

 DEPDC5 (DEP Domain Containing 5) is a Protein Coding gene.
-Diseases associated with DEPDC5 include Epilepsy, Familial Focal, With Variable Foci and Focal Epilepsy.
+Diseases associated with DEPDC5 include Epilepsy, Familial Focal, With Variable Foci and Autosomal Dominant Epilepsy With Auditory Features.
+Among its related pathways are mTOR signaling pathway (KEGG).
 GO annotations related to this gene include GTPase activator activity.

 UniProtKB/Swiss-Prot for DEPDC5 Gene

 As a component of the GATOR1 complex functions as an inhibitor of the amino acid-sensing branch of the TORC1 pathway.
 The GATOR1 complex strongly increases GTP hydrolysis by RRAGA and RRAGB within RRAGC-containing heterodimers, thereby deactivating RRAGs, releasing mTORC1 from lysosomal surface and inhibiting mTORC1 signaling.
 The GATOR1 complex is negatively regulated by GATOR2 the other GATOR subcomplex in this amino acid-sensing branch of the TORC1 pathway.